psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 This perhaps explains why Jacobs does not find it inappropriate to include Elder's version of the Pied Piper tale despite the moot nature of its local traditional folk origins:

-> But even the reader innocent of folk-lore can see that, holding these views, I do not attribute much anthropological value to tales whose origin is probably foreign, and am certainly not likely to make a hard-and- fast division between tales of the North Countrie and those told across the Border.
+> But even the reader innocent of folk-lore can see that, holding these views, I do not attribute much anthropological value to tales whose origin is probably foreign, and am certainly not likely to make a hard-and-fast division between tales of the North Countrie and those told across the Border.

 Again, Jacobs sees his role as of a storyteller keeping a story available to the folk mind: